 - Prayer Club

 All birthdays are celebrated at the same time with a large party for everyone who has a birthday in a particular month.
 A National Day of Celebration is on October 1st for Independence Day.
-The school has competed in various competitions such as March Pasts and in sports and always does significantly well in these events, oftentimes taking first place.
+The school has competed in various competitions such as March Pasts and traditional dancing, as well as in sports, and always does significantly well in these events, oftentimes taking first place.
 A Christmas celebration takes place before all the children break for the holiday.
 Children residing at the orphanage, who have no place to go, are welcomed into various village homes during the Christmas break.